yacy/yacy_search_server/README.md

 ```

 Compiling YaCy:
-- You need Java 1.8 or later and [Apache Ant](https://ant.apache.org/).
+- You need Java 1.8 or later and [Gradle](https://gradle.org/).
-- Compile: `ant clean all` - then you can `./startYACY.sh` or `./startYACY.bat`.
+- Compile: `gradlew build` - then you can `./startYACY.sh` or `./startYACY.bat`.
-- Create a release tarball: `ant dist`.
+- Create a release tarball and zip archive: `gradlew packageDist`.
-- Create a macOS release: `ant distMacApp` (only works on macOS).
+- Create a Windows installer release exe: `gradlew distWinInstaller`.
-- Create a Debian release: `ant deb`.
+- Create a macOS release: not yet availabe with gradle (old build `ant distMacApp` (only works on macOS)).
-- Work with Eclipse: Within Eclipse you also need to start the ant build process.
+- Work with Eclipse or other IDE: Within the IDE you also need to start the gradle build process
-  because the servlet pages are not compiled by the Eclipse build process.
+  because the servlet pages are not compiled by the IDE build process.
-after the dist procedure, the release can be found in the RELEASE subdirectory.
+  after the dist procedure, the release can be found in the build/distributions subdirectory.

 ## APIs and attaching software